 Hello!
-I’m Gene Bromberg (obviously) and I’ve been a marketing communications writer for the last eight years.
-For five of those years I was the blogger for one of the world’s largest online gaming sites, I covered events like the World Series of Poker, and I also wrote most of the site’s promotional and marketing copy.
+I’m Gene Bromberg (obviously) and I’ve been a marketing communications writer for the last ten years or so.
+For five of those years I was the blogger for one of the world’s largest online gaming sites — I covered huge events like the World Series of Poker and the Aruba Poker Classic (providing both written content as well as photos and video), and I also wrote most of the site’s promotional and marketing copy.

 I made the logical transition from online gaming to healthcare (or it seemed logical to me!) and wrote articles and promotional materials for UPMC’s Center for Inclusion, which promotes dignity and respect in the workplace and cultural competency in patient and family care.
-I then moved to Highmark, where I helped establish their Twitter feed and wrote content for all of their social media channels.
-I also helped to develop the marketing campaign promoting Highmark’s status as an Official Supplier for the U.S. Olympic team, and wrote much of the copy promoting Highmark’s sponsorship of five Team USA athletes.
+I moved over to Highmark, where I helped launch their Twitter presence and wrote content for their other social media channels as well.
+I also helped to develop the marketing campaign promoting Highmark’s status as an Official Supplier for the U.S. Olympic team.

-I’ve been fortunate to write about some amazing people and events, and here are some examples of my work from the last few years.
+I’ve been fortunate to write about amazing people and events, and here are some examples of my work:

 My work for the Center for Inclusion

 Explaining to your doctor what’s wrong with you isn’t always easy.
 But what if you don’t speak the local language, and there’s no one in the office who speaks your language?

 The Aging Institute at UPMC helps people deal with the one medical condition that all people deal with as they grow older — aging itself.